stettberger/versuchung/doc/types/search.rst

    }

-Here two inputs are computed. inference_s390 is calulated dynamically, but isn't dependend on any other input parameter.
-The result set is search an directory, which is an upper directory to the current one, and is named "data".
+Here two inputs are computed. inference_s390 is calulated dynamically, but isn't dependent on any other input parameter.
+The result set is a directory, which is an upper directory to the current one, and is named "data".

 The inference parameter is similar, but dependent on the "arch" input parameter.